 Have You Been Charged with a Driving Violation?

 So in determining whether you should use a PJC and when, you must look at your own driving record and that of any other driver on your insurance policy.
 Then you must determine whether or not the PJC is necessary for DMV purposes; if that answer is yes, then the insurance impact is irrelevant.
 This is why we recommend not to use the PJC wastefully.
-Seeking the advice of a Wake County attorney can help you weigh your options and determine if a PJC is the best route for your matter.
+Seeking the advice of a Wake County attorney can help you weigh your options and determine if a PJC is the best route for your speeding ticket matter.
 Call us at 919-615-2473.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.